• Skip to primary navigation

 Private number harassment and scams

-Getting a constant inbound call of private numbers can be annoying.
+Getting a constant inbound call from private numbers can be annoying.
 If you tried all the options above and you’re still unable to unmask who’s behind the private number, and the calls are unwanted of a harassing nature.
 In that case, you can speak with your service provider for any possible solution.

 If the private call becomes more persistent with a more harassing or threatening nature and you think it’s a crime, consider speaking with the police or your local authorities.